-One whole year has passed since Nina was brought under Wildlife SOS’ long-term care at the Elephant Hospital Campus (EHC).
+One whole year has passed since Nina was brought under Wildlife SOS’ long-term care at the treatment unit at the Elephant Conservation and Care Centre, Mathura.
 When we first saw her, Nina’s weak body could hardly bear the crushing weight of the heavy saddle fitted atop her protruding spine.
 Nina’s days were filled with torment as she was dragged by a rope to walk on hot, tarred roads.
 She would not know where to put her next step due to her complete blindness.

 This had been Nina’s harsh reality for nearly six decades: She was reduced to a mere prop for wedding processions and was forced to beg on the streets of Uttar Pradesh.
 She was made to attend weddings even during the pandemic, despite being a blind elephant.
 Elephants have excellent hearing, but the noise of loudspeakers and firecrackers at these functions caused severe and unimaginable trauma to Nina.